ygboucherk/prima-pool-server/docs/protocol/assignment.md

 access another account's worker, its state, heartbeat, cluster config, or events.
 User-scoped API keys are rejected.

+Because one account may run several workers (same or different models), each worker-scoped key is **bound to the worker it registered**.
+Cluster-scoped calls (`/config`, `/ready`) use the bound worker to identify the caller precisely — so readiness and config are attributed to the correct device even when multiple workers of one account are in the same cluster.
+If a key is unbound (e.g. issued before this feature), the worker's heartbeat binds it automatically.

 ### Cluster dissolution

 Because prima.cpp shards a model across nodes and **every node must hold a copy of the model